byuccl/dac_sdc_2022/_pages/resources.md

 : This is a good tool for basic TCP and UDP socket debugging.
 It can connect to a socket or act as a socket server.
 It will show you all the raw data that is sent and received.

 - [Wireshark](https://www.wireshark.org)
 : This is an indepsensable tool for any networking professional.
-This will show you all packets...
+This will show you all packets being sent between two devices.

 - [httpie](https://httpie.org)
 : In my opinion, this is the best commandline HTTP tool.